Top 10 Most Feared Supervillains

 Be honest, if Syndrome were real, you'd be scared.
 Who wouldn't?

-Loki Loki Laufeyson, or Loki Odinson, is a fictional character appearing in the American comic books published by Marvel Comics.
-He is the adoptive brother and archenemy of Thor, and is known as the "God of Mischief".
-In the Marvel Cinematic Universe, the character has been portrayed by Tom Hiddleston.
+Loki Loki Laufeyson, also known as Loki Odinson, is a fictional character appearing in American comic books published by Marvel Comics.
+He is the adoptive brother and archenemy of Thor and is known as the "God of Mischief."
+In the Marvel Cinematic Universe, the character is portrayed by Tom Hiddleston.

 Loki is by far the best villain here.
 He can turn all these villains into his minions.
 He is also really hard to kill.
 So far, he is in the lead for most Infinity Stones at a time.
 In The Avengers, he had his staff and the Tesseract, which both contain Infinity Stones.